restatedev/restate-operator/README.md

 ## Releasing

-1. Update the app version in charts/restate-operator/Chart.yaml and the version in Cargo.{toml,lock} eg to `0.0.2`
+1. Update the version in charts/restate-operator/Chart.yaml and the version in Cargo.{toml,lock} eg to `0.0.2`
 2. Push a new tag `v0.0.2`
 3. Accept the draft release once the workflow finishes